MystenLabs/sui/crates/sui-framework/docs/staking_pool.md

 ## Function `withdraw_from_principal`

-Withdraw the requested amount of the principal SUI stored in the StakedSui object, as well as a proportional amount of pool tokens from the delegation object.
+Withdraw the principal SUI stored in the StakedSui object, and calculate the corresponding amount of pool tokens using exchange rate at delegation epoch.
-For example, suppose the delegation object contains 15 pool tokens and the principal SUI amount is 21.
-Then if <code>principal_withdraw_amount</code> is 7, 5 pool tokens and 7 SUI tokens will be withdrawn.
-Returns values are withdrawn pool tokens, withdrawn principal portion of SUI, and its time lock if applicable.
+Returns values are amount of pool tokens withdrawn, withdrawn principal portion of SUI, and its time lock if applicable.